Arshia-Izadyar/Zoomit-web-scraper/README.md

     python main.py -s 3 --csv

+### --soup / -b
+this command will use Beautifulsoup4 for web scraping

+    python main.py --soup 3

 ## Notes
 1. you can change the scraper file to scrape_approach_2.py its has a small difference in the code and might skipe some products